Planning a trip to the beef capital of the country? Don’t miss all the great things to do in Kobe, Japan.

 Gin no Yu is located further back in the town and only has one large indoor bath for each gender with ginsen water.

-- Opening hours: 9:00 am to 9:00 pm daily.
-Closed the first and third Tuesday each month.
+- Opening hours: every day from 9 AM – 9 PM (closed the first and third Tuesday each month)

-- Admission: 550 yen or 850 yen for entry to both Gin no Yu and Kin no Yu.
+- Price: 550 yen or 850 yen for entry to both Gin no Yu and Kin no Yu.

 7) Tour A Sake Brewery